Improved the onboarding experience and content strategy to support first-time AI users across UW's campus.

 Role-neutral & inclusive phrasing so prompts don’t feel “for staff only” or “for students only”

-Prompts that show capability and set expectations (what this agent is good for)
+Show capability and set expectations (what this agent is good for)

 Before